rustico/lambada/README.md

 ```

 ##### Files (optional) (default= all files + main file - directories)
 By default it will add all the files.
-You can specify specific in the `files` section.
+You can specify which ones in the `files` section.
 ```
 files:                      # Files we want to include in the root directoy
   - config.py